Boen97/BackStore/notes/java/Java-The-Complete-Reference-12/Chapter-7-a-closer-lool-at-methods-and-classes.md

 - initialize static variables with a static block, get execute exactly once, when the class is first loaded.

 > this is how Java implements a controlled version of **global methods and global variables**

+### introducing final

+1. declare a final field
+   : first, you can give it value when it is declared : second, you can assign it a value within a constructor.

+- both method parameters and local variable can be declared final.
+  : declaring a parameter final prevents it from being changed within the method.

+### Arrays Revisited
+- arrays are implemented as objects.
+- the value **length** of array has nothing to do with the number of elements that are actually in use. it only reflects the number of elements that the array is designed to hold.

+### introducing Nested and Inner Classes.

+- nested classes
+: define a class within another class
+: nested classes does not exist independently of its enclosing class : a nested class has access to the members, including private members of its enclosing class.

+- two types of nested classes: static and non-static
+- an inner class is a non-static nested class
+- it is possible to define inner classes within any block scope.

+## EXploring the String Class

+- every string you create is actually an object of String
+- even string constants are actually String objects.

+- **objects of type String are immutable**

+## using Command-Line Arguments

+> they are stored as strings in a String array passed to the args parameter of main()
+> all command-line arguments are passed as strings.
+> you must convert numeric values to their internal forms

+## Varargs: Variable-Length Arguments

+- the variable-length parameter must be the last parameter declared by the method.
+- there must be only one varargs parameter
+- varargs method can be overloaded.

+## Local Variable Type Inference with Reference Types